 The scalability of a hub-and-spoke topology that uses VPC Network Peering is subject to VPC Network Peering limits.
 And as noted earlier, VPC Network Peering connections don't allow transitive traffic beyond the two VPC networks that are in a peering relationship.
 The following diagram shows an alternative hub-and-spoke network architecture that uses Cloud VPN to overcome the limitations of VPC Network Peering.

-- In this architecture, too, the resources that need network-level isolation use separate spoke VPC networks.
+- The resources that need network-level isolation use separate spoke VPC networks.

-- An IPSec VPN tunnel connects each spoke VPC network to a hub VPC network.
+- IPSec VPN tunnels connect each spoke VPC network to a hub VPC network.

 When choosing between the two architectures discussed so far, consider the relative merits of VPC Network Peering and Cloud VPN:

-- Cloud VPN allows transitive routing, but the total bandwidth (ingress plus egress) of each VPN tunnel is limited to 3 Gbps.
+- Cloud VPN allows transitive routing, but the total bandwidth (ingress plus egress) is limited to the bandwidths of the tunnels.

 Consider the following architectural alternatives for interconnecting resources that are deployed in separate VPC networks in Google Cloud: